4.13. GUI Interaction

 RT.add(eye)

-To create a TraceGUI, we need to pass the Raytracer as argument:
+To create a TraceGUI, we need to pass the Raytracer as an argument:

 sim = TraceGUI(RT)